Appointments and Contacting the Housing Team for help:

 Are you homeless now?

-If you have nowhere to sleep tonight you should Register as Homelessness online.
+If you have a local connection to the Harborough District but you have nowhere to sleep tonight you should Register as Homelessness online.
 You can complete the form on a computer, smart phone or tablet.
-There are computers in the council offices and in your local libraries.
-If you are unable to use the internet or do not have access to publc computers please call the Housing Team on 01858 82 82 82.
+If you are unable to use the internet please call the Housing Team on 01858 82 82 82.

 Outside of office hours, you can talk to our out-of-hours service who may be able to assist you until the next working day.
 You can contact our out-of-hours service on 01858 82 82 82 when you will be advised of the telephone number to contact, an Officer will assess whether the authority has a duty to provide you with temporary accommodation.